 It doesn’t end yet.
 An archaeological museum within the temple complex houses hundred of Hoysala stone carvings.
 An entry fee is required, however, unless you fancy yourself a historian, the bulk of what is to see can be viewed simply by walking toward the lake.

-- Best season – October to March as weather then is cool; otherwise Halebidu can get pretty hot
+- Best season to visit Halebidu – October to March as weather then is cool; otherwise Belur can get pretty hot

 - Entrance fees for the museum: Indians: Rs 5; Foreigners: Rs 100 (Free entry for children up to 15 years of age)